-Sandfire holds a significant landholding across the underexplored Kalahari Copper Belt in Botswana and Namibia.
+Sandfire Resources holds a significant landholding that extends over most of the central and western portions of the Kalahari Copper Belt in Botswana and Namibia.

-The Kalahari Copper Belt is one of the world’s most exciting emerging copper producing regions, with Sandfire’s Motheo Copper Mine and Cupric Canyon’s Khoemacau Copper Project both scheduled to deliver first copper production over the next 2 years.
+The Kalahari Copper Belt is one of the world’s most exciting emerging copper producing regions, hosting both Sandfire’s Motheo Project and Khoemacau Copper Mining’s Zone 5 underground mine.

-The Kalahari landholding is prospective for sedimentary-style copper deposits and includes several high-priority targets located in close proximity to the advanced Motheo-T3 Deposit, as well as regional targets with confirmed copper mineralisation.
+Sandfire’s Kalahari landholding is prospective for sedimentary-style copper deposits and includes several high-priority targets located in close proximity to the advanced Motheo Copper Project, as well as regional targets with confirmed copper mineralisation.

 A comprehensive exploration program across all project areas is currently underway as part of a major new district-scale program.
-A substantial increase in drilling is initially planned within the 1,000km2 Motheo Expansion Project area targeting additional ore sources for the planned Motheo Production Hub.
-Drilling priorities include the A1, T2E, A27, A13 prospects, and the deeper NPF Contact.
+A substantial increase in drilling is initially planned within the 1,000km2 Motheo Expansion Exploration Project area targeting additional ore sources for the planned Motheo Production Hub.
+Drilling priorities include the T4-T23 area, ~80km west of the Motheo Hub, and at the T5, T14 and T45 targets, ~60km north of the Motheo Hub, as well as the deeper NPF Contact.

-The significant potential of the Kalahari Copper Belt is evidenced by Cupric Canyon’s world-class Khoemacau Project, located north-east of the T3 Deposit, where a total property sulphide resource of 502Mt @ 1.4% Cu and 17g/t Ag, including 185Mt @ 2.0% Cu and 27g/t Ag has been announced by Cupric Canyon (refer to Cupric Canyon’s website www.khoemacau.com for details).
+The significant potential of the Kalahari Copper Belt is evidenced by Khoemacau Copper Mining’s world-class Khoemacau Project, located east of the Motheo Project, which delivered first copper concentrate production in June 2021 with an initial targeted production rate of +60ktpa copper and +2Mozpa silver.
+Khoemacau has a current total property sulphide resource of 503Mt @ 1.4% Cu and 17g/t Ag, including 187Mt @ 2.0% Cu and 27g/t Ag (refer to www.khoemacau.com for details).

-Sandfire’s licences south-west of the Khoemacau Project cover the central portion of the Kalahari Copper Belt (see figure below) and include many structural domes and anticlines interpreted to start at shallow depth below an extensive near-surface calcrete layer.
+Sandfire’s licences west of the Khoemacau Project cover the central portion of the Kalahari Copper Belt and include many structural domes and anticlines interpreted to start at shallow depth below an extensive near-surface calcrete layer.